All of our IR Films are part of the Near, Mid and Far Infrared Science

 Zeroing your weapon is easier with IR film on this training target.

-This picture is an example of a US flag, made with IR refective film.
-One is covert (black film), one is non-covert (white film).
+The picture on the left is an example of 2 hybrid US flags, both made with IR refective film.

 Both patches can be seen with a Night Vision device.

 IR Reflective Film – Covert

 The most popular use of our IR film is on our IR Field patches for covert, stealth operations.

 Thermal Films are Rapidly Advancing

 Mid wavelengths and Far wavelengths consist of energy which is naturally emitted by all things, organic and nonorganic, living and dead, all of which are at a temperature above absolute zero (-273C).
 This reflective energy bounces off thermal film in the same way light reflects off a mirror.

 We have taken this science to enhance our soldier’s and policemen’s ability to identify each other and prevent friendly fire, strengthen search and rescue missions, and boost unit morale.